rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 +++

-In this post I will show what kind of Go primitives can be used as method recivers.
-If you learned Go or just started learning you already probably know that you can pass struct as reciver type.
+In this post I will show what kind of Go primitives can be used as method receivers.
+If you learned Go or just started learning you already probably know that you can pass struct as receiver type.
 But there is more.
 Methods receivers are capable of enhance other things in Go.

 <!--more-->

 # What is function receiver ?
-In the begining we will estabilish and remind ourselfs what exacly is method receiver.
+In the beginning we will establish and remind ourselves what exactly is method receiver.
 Let's take simple example:

 ```go
 package main